adam2am/anti-mouse/main-scripts/- features public -.md

                         > then when second tap goes to the cell + highlighting a cell itself

-        - /remindme
-        - automatic date calculation (last time visited? --> auto calculate + mentioning with a n`n`)

         - when key is shifted = like in mac under the cursor
         - double-tap of caps not turning it off unlike double-shift > wanna make double caps have the same behaviour
+        - instead of random unrelated shortcut for other extention make my own implementation of the highlighting stuff inside of the brackets

         - its also turning off functionality when pressed button outside of the current layout (k)
         - 2nd monitor support
         - CAPSLOCK STILL getting turned (kekw)
         - as well as space randomly

+        - do I rename it to
+                second-layout (shortcuts),
+                anti-mouse(grid-jump + motions),
+                command-activator (hotstrings)
+                ?
+                and what do I do with a version control? extra branch as a dev/pre-release for a playtest